-Just came out a client meeting on the dynamics of the Equity Research industry following the implementation of the industry killer aka MIFID II.
+Just came out a client meeting on the dynamics of the Equity Research industry following the implementation of the industry killer aka MiFID II.
 Here are a few insights:

-iii) Greater automation is being implemented into the execution part of the product rather than research - your job is safe (or should be)
+- Greater automation is being implemented into the execution part of the product rather than research - your job is safe (or should be)

-iv) the industry as a whole has shrunk.
+- The industry as a whole has shrunk.
 This was well predicted before implementation.
 Client's are engaging fewer research providers.

 - Do you perceive the regulation to have positively impacted the ER career (higher quality products) or negatively impacted (less lucrative)

-- If you could start your career again, given the solid credentials required to break into ER, would you choose ER now that we know how MIFID II has shaped the industry?
+- If you could start your career again, given the solid credentials required to break into ER, would you choose ER now that we know how MiFID II has shaped the industry?